softwaremagico/BlackGecko/README.md

 If everything is running correctly, now you can use a standard hangouts client (i.e. in your mobile phone) to communicate with the application.
 You can use the next messages as commands:

 	hello			will show the name (alias) of any connected device. select <alias>	select one device to accept other commands.
-Select all will select all devices enable			start the sensor detection for the selected device. disable			stops sending alerts from sensors.
+'Select all' will select all avaialble devices. enable			start the sensor detection for the selected device. disable			stops sending alerts from sensors.
 	help            shows these options.